Magnon hydrodynamics in an atomically-thin ferromagnet: Author contributions

 \section{Author contributions}

 R.X., N.M., and A.Y. conceived the experiment.
 R.X., N.M., and R.K. performed the experiment and data analysis.
 P.E.D., A.M., and F.M. developed the theoretical interpretation of the experiment, with critical input from A.Y., E.D., and M.D.L.
-L-Q.X. and R.X. fabricated the samples.
-D.R.K. and D.M. grew and characterized the CrCl$_3$ crystals.
+L-Q.X. and R.X. fabricated the samples under the supervision of P.J.-H..
+D.R.K. and D.M. grew and characterized the CrCl$_3$ crystals under the supervision of P.J.-H..
 K.W. and T.T. provided the hBN crystals.
 All authors contributed to the writing of the manuscript.